-The CARE-AIR fan module is an essential service accessory to be used when transferring hydrocarbon refrigerant and should feature in the risk assessment process.
+The HC-Air fan ventilation module is an essential service accessory to be used when transferring hydrocarbon refrigerant and should feature in the risk assessment process.

 Good ventilation in the working area will ensure that any vapour from a leak or release will be rapidly dispersed.
 The fan module is placed at floor level near the working area and can be plugged in up to 5m away.
 It is recommended to switch the fan on before refrigerant handling commences.

 Use the contact form below to request pricing and further information:

 Safety Procedure for the work area where HC systems are being serviced:

 - The area must be well ventilated

 - There must be no source of ignition within 3m of the system

 - The area must be monitored with a hydrocarbon leak detector